 Gender-Based Harassment: Unwelcome conduct based on gender identity or expression, including acts of verbal, nonverbal, or physical aggression, intimidation, harassment, stalking or hostility.
 Genderbased harassment can occur if one is harassed either for exhibiting what is perceived as a stereotypical characteristic for one's sex, or for failing to conform to stereotypical notions of masculinity or femininity regardless of actual sex or gender identity.
 Gender-based harassment can include comments like "You're not a real woman," questioning why a student or staff member has elected to use a particular restroom, or failing to use a student's preferred pronouns or name, once known, in the classroom, residence halls or during other interactions with the College.
 These actions can lead to the creation of a hostile environment in which the conduct is sufficiently severe or pervasive to cause substantial emotional distress or interfere with an individual's work, learning, or living environment.
+A hostile environment can also be created for third-parties who are exposed to the offensive conduct of others such as "locker room talk" that included homophobic slurs or sexist language if the actions are sufficiently severe or pervasive.

-Students have the option to provide a chosen name which will be used in place of the individual's legal name in such areas as the network login, email, Blackboard, class photo roster.
+Students, faculty and staff have the option to provide a chosen name which will be used in place of the individual's legal name in such areas as the network login, email, Blackboard, class photo roster.
 For a full list of the areas in which a chosen name can be used and process for requesting a chosen name substitution can be found at https://cardinalnet.northcentralcollege.edu/node/3675.

 Harassment: Unwelcome actions on the basis of actual or perceived protected class status (protected classes are defined above).
+Harassment may be perpetrated in person, via third parties, electronic means, social media, or in print.
 Such conduct may include, but is not limited to repeated infliction of verbal abuse, such as the use of derogatory remarks, insult and epithets; written communication or physical conduct of a hostile or humiliating nature; the sabotage or undermining of an individual's work or academic performance; or attempts to exploit an individual's known psychological or physical vulnerability; changing someone's mail address or sending unwanted subscriptions; unwanted and repeated phone calls, text messages or emails, contact over social media sites; or showing up or creating a disturbance at the person's residence, work, educational, or other setting.

-These are acts that a reasonable person would find offensive based on the severity, nature and frequency of the conduct.
+These are acts that a reasonable person would find offensive and would create a hostile living, work, or educational environment based on the severity, nature and frequency of the conduct.
 A single act may not typically constitute harassment unless it is severe.
-Harassment may be perpetrated in person, via third parties, electronic means or social media, or in print

-- all of which are a violation of College policy.
 All harassment should be reported to the College, and remedies will be afforded appropriately, under this policy.